vielhuber/gists/gists/MySQL Importexport backuprestore dump mysqldump on command line #sql/readme.txt

 exec('mysqldump --defaults-extra-file=myo.cnf --port 3306 database > dump.sql');
 exec('mysql --defaults-extra-file=myo.cnf --default-character-set=utf8 database < dump.sql');
 unlink('my.cnf');

+// since mysql 5.7/8.0.21 accessing the information_schema.files table now requires the process privilege.
+// most providers don't have this option available.
+This results in the error message:
+// Error: 'Access denied; you need (at least one of) the PROCESS privilege(s) for this operation' when trying to dump tablespaces
+// to prevent that, add
+--no-tablespaces

 // speed up even more
 https://serverfault.com/a/568465/442998